The HyperTexts

 afterwards made men middle-earth: Master Almighty!

 Anglo-Saxon alliterative verse.
-Below, I have indicated the alliteration in one
+Below, I have indicated the alliteration in my

 heaven-kingdom's